Featured Resources …

 Having coached and trained thousands of Christian leaders, Steve Ogne and Dave DeVries have learned firsthand that asking powerful questions often accelerates personal insight and forward progress.
 Yet, what makes a question powerful?
 The most powerful questions cause self-reflection and discovery.
 They surface information, increase awareness, or promote action.
 This simple book provides these kinds of questions—and shows you how to use them.
 Each question can be asked of yourself or to empower another Christian leader.
 Powerful questions are the best tool for empowering Christian leaders.
 Use them wisely.

-Our featured resource this month is a book by OC worker, Bob Hilts.
-Bob and Sharon Hilts serve with One Challenge in the former Soviet Union and Asia doing sports and camp ministry, leadership training, and marriage and family seminars.
+This book is by OC worker, Bob Hilts.
+Bob and Sharon Hilts served with One Challenge in the former Soviet Union and Asia doing sports and camp ministry, leadership training, and marriage and family seminars.

 Bob, who is an avid fisherman says, “Fishermen, hear this!
 You’ll never catch a fish unless you throw your line out.
 Sitting in a boat enjoying the scenery might be fun and good for your health, but if you want to catch fish, you must throw your line out.
 Fishers of MEN … you’ll never catch a “fish” unless you’re willing to drop your nets and follow Jesus.
 Sitting in your “pew” listening to good sermons is a good thing but you’re not going to influence the world until you’re willing to obey the call of Jesus and follow.
 The master teacher (Jesus) will teach you how to fish.
 Fishing for fish is easy.
 Choose a place where fish are.
 Go there.
 Put bait out in a way that will attract the fish.
 Be patient and wait for the fish to bite.
 Set the hook.
 Bring the fish in.
 Take good care of the fish after it’s caught.
 Go get another one.
 End of book!
 That’s it.
 Fishing is easy.”
 To receive a copy of this book (only shipping fees) contact firstname.lastname@example.org.